zalando-stups/documentation/user-guide/hello-world.rst

     $ docker run -it pierone.stups.example.org/<your-team>/zalando-cheat-sheet-generator:0.1
     # and test with this url: http://localhost:8000/index.html?schema=schema/stups.json

-If all works, we are ready to login in pierone and push it.
+If all works, we are ready to login in :ref:`pierone` and push it.

 .. code-block:: bash

     $ pierone login
     $ docker push pierone.stups.example.org/<your-team>/zalando-cheat-sheet-generator:0.1

-Let's check if we can find it in the pierone repository (login needed if your token expired):
+Let's check if we can find it in the Pier One repository (login needed if your token expired):

 .. code-block:: bash

     $ pierone login
     $ pierone tags <your-team> zalando-cheat-sheet-generator

-Now let's create the version in yourturn for the application created:
+Now let's create the version in YOUR TURN for the application created:

 .. code-block:: bash